 Parameters:

-Let us take an example to illustrate the std::advance function in C++.
+Let's consider a scenario to demonstrate the std::advance function in C++.

 #include <iostream>